-‘My 600-LB Life’ Thederick Update: See If Morbidly Obese Man Can Get His Eating Under Control, Lose Weight
+'My 600-LB Life' Thederick Update: See If Morbidly Obese Man Can Get His Eating Under Control, Lose Weight

 "The treats make it worthy for me to push myself to go outside," Thederick was heard saying as he went to the porch.

-As Hollywood Life noted, it has been a difficult year for My 600-LB Life, which has come under scrutiny from people featured in the past and suffered the deaths of a number of cast members.
-Back in April 2020, Season 5 subject James King died after suffering a number of health issues.
+As Hollywood Life noted, it has been a difficult year for My 600-LB Life, which has come under scrutiny from people featured in the past and as a number of cast members passed away.
+Last April, Season 5 subject James King died after suffering a number of health issues.
 Coliesa McMillian also died in September following complications from a surgical procedure.